microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 Anomaly detection helps pinpoint unexpected spikes or irregularities in VM spending, enabling timely intervention to optimize costs.
 Identifying irregularities helps in optimizing resource allocation, ensuring resources are used efficiently.

-1. **Utilize Azure monitor:**
+1. **Utilize Azure Monitor:**
-   - Leverage Azure monitor to access detailed insights into VM performance metrics.
+   - Leverage Azure Monitor to access detailed insights into VM performance metrics.
 Set up alerts for key metrics such as CPU usage, memory utilization, and disk activity.

 2. **Cost management tools:**
    - Leverage the cost management tools, such as Azure Cost Management and Power BI, to analyze spending patterns and detect unusual spikes in VM costs.